Lampe2020/L7z/CONTRIBUTING.md

 If you can fix any reported issues yourself, feel free to do so in your own fork of the project and then open a PR[^1] to get your fix merged into the main project.
 If you do so, please follow the above guidelines.

+# Translation
+You are welcome to help with translation.
+Note that words enclosed in curly braces _MUST NOT_ be translated, as those are treated as variables and will stop L7z from functioning properly if they are translated!

 [^1]: PR stands for "Pull Request".
 You may know it as MR ("Merge Request") from other platforms, but in this project